-15.2.
+16.2.
 LESSEE’s Indemnification and Warranty.
-LESSEE covenants that it shall protect, defend, indemnify and hold LESSOR harmless from and against any claim, allegation or suit, and/or complying with and/or paying any judgment, order, fine or forfeiture (any or all of which claim, allegation, suit, judgment, order, fine or forfeiture is/are hereinafter referred to as "ACTION"), including all costs and expenses associated therewith (including reasonable attorneys' and expert witness' fees) for personal injury, including death, and/or property damage including contamination of and/or damage to the environment and the remediation of any contamination of the environment, arising from or in any manner connected with any activity of LESSEE in utilizing said PIPELINE.LESSEE shall be in control and possession of GAS before and as it enters PIPELINE flange at the Receipt Point and as and after it leaves the flange at the Destination Point and during such times LESSEE shall be fully responsible and liable for any and all damages, claims, actions, expenses, liabilities, including reasonable attorney’s fees, injury to and death of persons, property damage claims, or penalties for environmental damage, pollution, or contamination, caused or resulting from LESSEE’s handlingthereof, and LESSEE agrees to indemnify and hold LESSOR harmless with respect thereto.
-LESSEE warrants that its acquisition, ownership and handling of GAS shall conform to and be in compliance with all laws, regulations, ordinances and orders by any governmental body having jurisdiction over natural gas and methane, including all environmental, health and safety requirements and the highest industry standards.
-Notwithstanding anything herein to the contrary, this covenant shall survive the termination or expiration of this AGREEMENT.
+LESSEE covenants that it shall protect, defend, indemnify and hold LESSOR harmless from and against any claim, allegation or suit, and/or complying with and/or paying any judgment, order, fine or forfeiture (any or all of which claim, allegation, suit, judgment, order, fine or forfeiture is/are hereinafter referred to as "ACTION"), including all costs and expenses associated therewith (including reasonable attorneys' and expert witness' fees) for personal injury, including death, and/or property damage including contamination of and/or damage to the environment and the remediation of any contamination of the environment, caused by, and to the extent such action results from, (i) any negligent act or omission of LESSEE or (ii) LESSEE'S breach of this Agreement.

+16.3 LESSOR'S Represenations and Warranties.
+LESSOR represents and warrants that its ownership and operation of the Rawhide Pipeline and handling of the GAS conforms to and is in compliance with all laws, regulations, ordinances and orders by any governmental body having jurisdiction over the Rawhide Pipeline or LESSOR, including all environmental, health and safety requirements.
+LESSOR further represents and warrants to LESSEE that LESSEE has the authority to deliver all GAS at the Delivery Points to LESSEE, and that such GAS is free from any and all liens, charges, adverse claims and encumbrances.

-LESSEE represents and warrants to LESSOR that LESSEE has the authority to deliver all Gas at the Receipt Point Gas to LESSOR, and that such Gas is free from any and all liens, charges, adverse claims and encumbrances.
+16.4 LESSEE'S Represenation and Warranty.
+LESSEE warrants that its ownership and operation of the Enron Facilities and handling of the GAS conforms to and is in compliance with all laws, regulations, ordinances and orders by any governmental body having jurisdiction, including all environmental, health and safety requirements.
+LESSEE further represents and warrants to LESSOR that LESSEE has the authority to deliver all Gas at the Receipt Point Gas to LESSOR, and that such Gas is free from any and all liens, charges, adverse claims and encumbrances.